ITLabProject2016/internet_technology_lab_project/README.md

     shown the same page again.
 Should not be this way</li>
     <li>Password change form needs to be updated.
 What are the form
     parameters though?</li>
+    <li>At the moment, story lines do not reflect the real count of
+    stories.
+They show story points.
+We need to count the endings.</li>
 </ul>